Skip to main content

 Must hear: Dead Horse

-As resilient as they come, the hard-living Janis Joplin was relentlessly teased and mocked at school, but she went on to run with rock’n’roll in an era when it was heavily dominated by men.
+Janis Joplin’s vulnerability was shrouded in hard living, but it was always there in her voice.
+Relentlessly teased and mocked at school, she went on to run with rock’n’roll in an era when it was heavily dominated by men.
 Coming out on top, she became not only one of the best female singers of the 60s, but one of the most iconic voices on the planet.
-Drawn to the countercultural epicentre that was San Francisco’s Haight-Ashbury district, the Texas-born Joplin joined the psychedelic blues-rock outfit Big Brother And The Holding Company in 1966.
-After a stream of intoxicated performances led to a falling-out with the group, she went solo, but barely got going on her own before dying of an accidental heroin overdose.
-One of the earliest entrants in music’s notorious “27 Club”, Joplin’s legacy as one of the best female singers of all time will live on forever.
+Drawn to the countercultural epicentre that was San Francisco’s Haight-Ashbury district, the Texas-born Joplin joined the psychedelic blues-rock outfit Big Brother And The Holding Company in 1966 before going solo.
+Her look, too, was unusual at the time and seemed like a conscious mockery of what a female performer should look like: feather boa, but with a tattered dress and uncombed hair.
+Joplin lost herself in drugs (becoming an entrant in music’s notorious “27 Club”) but first lost herself in her voice.
+“When I’m there, I’m not here,” she once said.
+“I can’t talk about my singing.
+I’m inside it.
+How can you describe something you’re inside of?”

 Must hear: Piece Of My Heart